 These fellows, whose scientific name is Castor canadensis, are the largest and most intelligent rodents in North America.
-They live for up to fifteen years, can weigh up to 50 pounds, and are monogamous.
-Their engineering accomplishments are the direct outgrowth of their complex, cooperative family structures.
+They live for up to fifteen years and can weigh up to 50 pounds.
+They participate in complex family lives, and are monogamous.
+Their engineering accomplishments are the direct outgrowth of their durable, cooperative family structures.
 Bachelor beavers do not build dams.
-Instead, those are build by paired beavers who share the work and also construct elaborate lodges to shelter their babies.
+Instead, they range about looking for food, new dwelling places, and a partner.
+Once paired, the beavers can share the work of impounding streams, storing food, and constructing elaborate lodges to shelter babies (all part of ”niche construction’).
 Young beavers are blind and very helpless at birth.
-They need to spend at least two years under their parents’ protection.
-During these years, they learn from their elders how to build and maintain dams and lodges, how to harvest bark from trees, avoid enemies, and and even how to care of the young.
+They need to spend at least two years with their parents’ for nurture, learning, and protection During these years, they acquire skills for building and maintaining dams and lodges, harvesting bark from trees, avoiding enemies, and and even caring for the young.
 (Yearling beavers are actively involved in tending their baby brothers and sisters.)